alanmmolina/alanmmolina.github.io/content/projects/standalone/composing-a-spotify-analytics-pipeline-with-dagster.md

 ---
 ### `gold`

-The `gold` layer represents the culmination of our pipeline—where transformed data becomes meaningful insights:
+The `gold` layer represents the culmination of our pipeline - where transformed data becomes meaningful insights:

 ```python
 #./assets.py